chengmateng/udacity_ds_project1/README.md

 This is a project for myself to practice what I learn from data science course in Udacity.

-For this project, I am interested in using Stack Overflow data in the year 2018 and 2022 to better understand:
+For this project, I am interested in using Stack Overflow data in 2022 to better understand:
-1. What's the trend in areas of high-income people in these years?
+1. How does the type of remote work arrangement (fully remote, hybrid, in-office) affect developer productivity and job satisfaction?
-2. What's the difference of trend in remote work preferences and practices can be identified after Covid 19?
+2. What is the correlation between developers’ education levels and their career progression and compensation?
-3. What trend exist between salary levels, job roles, and job satisfaction?
+3. How do different job roles and levels of experience influence the annual compensation of developers?

 ## File Descriptions